AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-dataprep.md

 >[!IMPORTANT]
 >
->To avoid losing data, ensure that the Analytics Source Connector has been deployed using the new `mediaReporting` fields before completing the steps in this section.
+>To avoid losing data, ensure that the Analytics source connector has been deployed using the new `mediaReporting` fields before completing the steps in this section.

 1. In Adobe Experience Platform, under the [!UICONTROL **Sources**] section, go to the [!UICONTROL **Dataflows**] tab.